 Periodontal maintenance is a procedure to control the spread of bacteria within the oral cavity.
-It is only performed on those patients who already have had periodontal surgery to treat periodontitis, or suffer from several oral complications such as bone loss, bleeding gums and exposed roots.
+It is only performed on those patients who already have had periodontal surgery to treat periodontitis, or suffer from several oral complications such as bone loss, bleeding gums, and exposed roots.
 Healthy patients will not need periodontal maintenance.

 Periodontitis is a non-curable disease.
 Periodontal maintenance is used to control the bacteria in the mouth to prevent the condition from worsening.
 Healthy patients should not have the procedure done as it can be damaging to a healthy mouth.

-If the gum disease is allowed to continue to worsen, the gum will begin to recede, as the bacteria release toxins, destroying the gums.
+If the gum disease is allowed to continue to worsen, the gums will begin to recede, as the bacteria release toxins, destroying the gums.
 At this point, patients have been known to also experience bone loss.
 Once it escalates further, the teeth will start to become loose as the bone support and the roots begin to weaken.
-The worst cases of periodontitis lead to tooth loss, pain when chewing and severe bad breath.
+The worst cases of periodontitis lead to tooth loss, pain when chewing, and severe bad breath.